JessicaG/jessdev/source/_posts/virtual_conference_twitter.md

 ---
-title:To Virtual Conference or To Not...
+title: To Virtual Conference or To Not...
 That is the question
 date: 2020-05-18
 ---